GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ![suggest owners from reply dialog](./suggest-owners-from-reply-dialog.png "Suggest owners")

-## What is the `code-owners` plugin?

-### How does it work?
+## How does the @PLUGIN@ plugin work?

+The `@PLUGIN@` plugin provides suggestions of code owners for files that you are modifying in your change, so that you can easily add them as reviewers, as you'll need their approval to submit your change.

+For each file (or group of files that share the same code owners) you get the 5 best suitable code owners suggested.
+Which code owners are best suitable to review a file is computed based on multiple [scoring factors](rest-api.html#scoringFactors), e.g. the distance of the code owner config file that defines the code owner to the path for which code owners are listed (the lower the distance the better the code owner).
+If wanted the code owner suggestion can be expanded to all code owners.

-The plugin provides suggestions of owners for the directory or files that you are modifying in your change based on a score.
-It also informs you at a glance about the status of code owners for the change and the status of code owners per file.
+The `@PLUGIN@` plugin also informs you at a glance about the status of the code owners approvals for the change and the status of code owner approvals per file.

-#### Score

-The `code-owners` plugin suggests a maximum of 5 closest code owners based on their score.
-The code owner score is calculated based on the distance of code owners to the files.

 ## <a id="definingCodeOwners">Defining code owners